Being a Certified Financial Planner™ and personal finance geek, my idea of a good time is testing out new personal finance apps.

 It’s hard to know when to actually buy something.

-Paribus is one such app/website.
-Paribus will watch your purchases for price drops, then file price adjustment claims on your behalf.
+Paribus will watch your purchases for price drops, then helps you file a price adjustment claim. lf.
 It takes about 15 seconds to sign up.
-Then, the software does the rest.
+Then, the software will automatically alert you when there’s a chance to save.